grattan/R_at_Grattan/docs/Data_visualisation.md

 <img src="Data_visualisation_files/figure-html/complete_plot-1.png" width="672" />

 Great!
 Although stacking populations is a bit silly.
 You can adjust the way a `geom` works with _arguments_.
-In this case, tell `geom_col` to place the different categories next to each other rather than ontop of each other, using `position = "dodge"`:
+In this case, tell `geom_col` to place the different categories next to each other rather than on-top of each other, using `position = "dodge"`:

 ```r